What is psychosis?

 There are several antipsychotic medications available which - if started early in an episode of psychosis - will allow you to feel better and regain control of your life.
 Seeking medical help early on improves the chances of a quicker and more complete recovery.
 It also helps you avoid the disruptions that can follow extended illness, such as problems stemming from missing too much work or study.
 Whenever possible you will be allowed to remain at home or with family/whanau during your treatment.

-The drugs used to treat psychosis have improved over the last decade and many of the side effects that were a problem (eg, restlessness, involuntary tics and insomnia) are now often avoided.
+The drugs used to treat psychosis have improved over the years and many of the side effects that were a problem (eg, restlessness, involuntary tics and insomnia) are now often avoided.
 If you find you are not tolerating a particular treatment, it is important you talk about other options with your doctor or psychiatrist rather than just stopping the treatment, which might undo the improvements made so far.

-Recovery from psychosis also requires ongoing support from family, friends, your doctor and a psychiatrist, and counsellors and support groups working within the community.
+Recovery from psychosis also requires ongoing support from family, friends, your GP and a psychiatrist, and counsellors and support groups working within the community.
 Even though no one knows what psychosis is like unless they have experienced it, it is important you feel able to talk about your concerns with at least some of the people who are there to help you during your recovery.

 What can I do to help myself?